-- [1] The property "ownedOperation" must be empty. - [2] The property "ownedAttribute" must be empty. - [3] Classes stereotyped by "requirement" may not participate in associations. - [4] Classes stereotyped by "requirement" may not participate in generalizations. - [5] A nested classifier of a class stereotyped by "requirement" must also be stereotyped by "requirement". - [6] Classes stereotyped by "requirement" may not be used to type any other model element.
+- [1] The property "ownedOperation" shall be empty. - [2] The property "ownedAttribute" shall be empty. - [3] Classes stereotyped by "requirement" shall not participate in associations. - [4] Classes stereotyped by "requirement" shall not participate in generalizations. - [5] A nested classifier of a class stereotyped by "requirement" shall also be stereotyped by "requirement". - [6] Classes stereotyped by "requirement" shall not be used to type any other model element.